- About Us

 Gregg graduated in 2009 with high honors from Drake University Law School, where he received the institution's most prestigious honor, the Opperman Scholarship.
 While there, he earned the faculty's William and Ellen Cooney Hoye Award, given to the student who demonstrates the greatest promise as an advocate, public servant and practitioner.
 While in school, Gregg conducted legal research in his capactity as an Iowa Supreme Court Scholar with Chief Justice Mark Cady and was a staff member for the Drake Law Review.

 Gregg earned his B.A. from Central College in 2006, graduating first in his class with degrees in Political Science and History.
 Gregg's experience at Central College included internships with the U.S. Dept. of Defense, U.S. Congress and United Kingdom Parliament.

 Gregg is a graduate of West Sioux High School and a native of Hawarden, Iowa.
-Gregg is married with two children, a four-year-old son and a one-year-old daughter.
+Gregg is married with two children, a five-year-old son and a three-year-old daughter.

 2014: Kurt Swaim (Acting)

 2008-2009: Mark C. Smith (Acting)